Ojaswy/Cube-Solver/README.md

 # Cube-Solver
-Repo which holds the Thistlethwaite's 52-move algorithm to solve a Rubik's Cube.
+Repo which holds the algorithm to solve a Rubik's Cube.

 This project is done using Opencv.